1. Configuration

 -

-User interrupts: Turn on this switch to allow users to interrupt during a conversation.
+User Interruption: Enable this switch to allow users to interrupt the conversation at any time.

 -